samundrak/hooked-with-react/README.md

 - every time whenever a local state is changed this effect will run.
 - we can make our effect run depending on other state by passing it in second argument as array
 - We can make effect run only once by passing empty array in second argument

+## useReducer

+- useReducer is an another hook provided by react
+- when we want to manage state in single object we can use it
+- Inspired by redux, we may not need redux if our app is small and we need some state management